Students must show financial need in order to qualify for the program. Financial need is determined by completing the FAFSA.

 Students may apply for Federal Work-Study by completing the FAFSA before the April 1 deadline and indicating on the FAFSA that they would be interested in student employment.

 Beginning July 15, students may find a job by checking the positions posted on Pitt-Johnstown's internal website.
-Students interview with the supervisor listed, and if hired, are placed on the University’s payroll and receive a monthly paycheck.
+Students interview with the supervisor listed, and if hired, are placed on the University’s payroll and receive a paycheck bi-weekly.

 Students are not guaranteed a position, and all jobs are filled on a first-come, first-served basis.

 Full-time and part-time positions are available during the summer.

 Students do not need to complete a FAFSA in order to be considered for campus employment.